 - AI producer: An organization or entity that designs, develops, tests and deploys products or services that use one or more AI system.
 This includes AI developers that are concerned with the development of AI services and products.
 Examples of AI developers include model designers, implementers, computation verifiers, and model verifiers.

-- AI customer: An organization or entity that uses an AI product or service either directly or by its provision to AI users.
+- AI user: An organization or entity that uses an AI product or service either directly or by its provision to AI users.

 Benefits of implementing ISO 42001

 Though few organizations relish the idea of more audits, there are good reasons to move forward with certification sooner rather than later.
-(Plus, if you practice strategic compliance and consolidate your audits, adding ISO 42001 to your compliance program may be easier than you think.)
+(Plus, if you practice strategic compliance and consolidate your audits, adding this standard to your compliance program may be easier than you think.)

 Managing AI risks and opportunities